ShuyinOuyang/DS_bench/README.md

 <img src="fig/distribution.png">

-## Benchmark Construction Pipeline
+## Benchmark Construction Pipeline & Evaluation

-Detailed code of benchmark construction can be found in the folder `benchmark_construction`
+A detailed code of benchmark construction and evaluation can be found in the `benchmark_construction` folder.
+We provide an additional [README.md](https://github.com/ShuyinOuyang/DS_bench/tree/main/benchmark_construction) file in the `benchmark_construction` folder.

 <img src="fig/overview.png">